tnowotny/genn_eventprop/README.md

 The latter two simulators are in an early experimental stage and did not contribute to the publication.

 Please note that this is research code and comes with no warranty of fitness for any purpose.
-Also, the lessons learned with this code are incorporated into the [ml-genn](https://github.com/genn-team/ml_genn) that is better suitable for thirf party use.
+Also, the lessons learned with this code are incorporated into the [ml-genn](https://github.com/genn-team/ml_genn) that is better suitable for third party use.

 ## Details
 Each of the `simulator_XXX.py` files contains the definition of a simulator class that can then be used to train, test or run cross-validation on the benchmark datasets in question.
 An example for a simple script to do so is `train_SHD.py`.